 PUBLISHED OCTOBER 2016

-by Deb Vanasse, IBPA Independent staff reporter
+by Deb Vanasse, Staff Reporter, IBPA Independent

 Independent book publishers know that, despite the familiar expression, books are judged by their covers – as well as their interiors, and just about everything else.
-Professional-looking design plays a huge role in the potential success of a project.

 Author Kwame Alexander, recipient of the coveted John Newbery Medal, knows a thing or two about reaching an audience—he has sold nearly a million independently published poetry books.